Trail of the Pink Panther: Production

-Sellers died in late July 1980, a year and a half before production began, and his performance was constructed from deleted scenes from The Pink Panther Strikes Again.
+Edwards instead opted to reconstruct Sellers's performance from deleted scenes from The Pink Panther Strikes Again.
+Frank and Tom Waldman wrote the screenplays for both The Trail of the Pink Panther and its sequel Curse of the Pink Panther together, and they were produced back-to-back on a $17 million budget.
+Principal photography began on February 15, 1982, at Pinewood Studios and concluded on June 15, 1982, in Paris.
+Additional filming took place in Nice, Valencia, Ibiza, Cortina d'Ampezzo, and Casablanca.
+The shooting in Valencia was guarded by the Spanish National Police Corps and the United States Secret Service due to the involvement of President Ronald Reagan's daughter Patti Davis.
+Footage of the fictional country of Lugash was filmed in Paris, including the Basilica of Sacré-Cœur in Montmartre.

 David Niven appears in the film, reprising his role of Sir Charles Lytton, which he first played in the original The Pink Panther of 1963.
+His new footage was filmed at Victorine Studios in Nice, with the Château de Bellet and the Château Castellaras standing in for his French Riviera estate.
 Niven was in the early stages of ALS, and his voice subsequently proved too weak to loop his own dialogue during post-production; as a result, his lines were dubbed by impressionist Rich Little.

-Returning series regulars include Herbert Lom as Chief Inspector Dreyfus, Graham Stark as Hercule LaJoy (last seen in the 1964 Pink Panther film A Shot in the Dark), Burt Kwouk as Clouseau's faithful man servant Cato and André Maranne as Sgt.
+Other returning series regulars include Herbert Lom as Chief Inspector Dreyfus, Graham Stark as Hercule LaJoy (last seen in the 1964 Pink Panther film A Shot in the Dark), Burt Kwouk as Clouseau's faithful man servant Cato and André Maranne as Sgt.
 François Chevalier.
-Trail featured the animated opening and closing credits, animated by Marvel Productions and written and directed by Art Leonardi.
+Trail featured the animated opening and closing credits, animated by Marvel Productions.
 Director Blake Edwards dedicated the film to Sellers, "the one and only Inspector Clouseau."